 2. Bailey (Finding Dory)

-This highly sensitive Disney character has a keen (and probably overwhelming) sense of hearing (any HSPs out there relate?) and lacks confidence in himself.
+This highly sensitive Disney character has a keen (and probably overwhelming) sense of hearing (any HSPs out there relate?).

 It takes a close friend (Destiney) and a crazy newcomer (Dory) to convince Bailey that maybe there is life beyond his safe spaces.